open62541/open62541-www/doc/master/_sources/client.rst.txt

        UA_ExtensionObject userIdentityToken; /* Configured User-Identity Token */
        UA_MessageSecurityMode securityMode;  /* None, Sign, SignAndEncrypt.
 The
-                                              * default is invalid.
-This indicates
+                                              * default is "invalid".
+This
-                                              * the client to select any matching
+                                              * indicates the client to select any
-                                              * endpoint. */
+                                              * matching endpoint. */
        UA_String securityPolicyUri; /* SecurityPolicy for the SecureChannel.
 An
                                      * empty string indicates the client to select
                                      * any matching SecurityPolicy. */